Tr3yWay996/web/docs/pages/about/changelog/beta-316A3.md

 - Extensions can now check if another extension is installed through a new API in [$blueprint](?page=documentation/$blueprint).
 - Add new hint to the Blueprint admin page that only shows once and promotes the [`BlueprintFramework/main`](https://github.com/BlueprintFramework/main) GitHub repository.
 - When using `-upgrade` to update from **this version** to a **later version**, Blueprint will automatically migrate development files over if extension development files are found.
+- Improve the codebase of multiple internal services, controllers and views.

 <br/>